ImPanick/OSRS-GE-Sniper/docker/README.md

 ### Prerequisites

-**None!** The Docker setup automatically creates `config.json` from `config.json.example` if it doesn't exist.
+**None!** The backend uses built-in default configuration and will start successfully without any `config.json` file.
 Just run docker-compose and everything will be set up automatically.

+**Important**:
+- **No `config.json` file is required** - the backend uses sensible defaults
-**Note**: After services start, visit http://localhost:3000 and use the **Setup page** to configure your Discord bot token and other settings.
-The setup page will save everything to `config.json` automatically.
+- After services start, visit http://localhost:3000 and use the **Setup page** to configure your Discord bot token and other settings
+- The setup page will save your configuration to `config.json` automatically (optional)
+- The backend will work perfectly fine even if `config.json` never exists

 ### Start Services